 Getting Around Drumheller

-For Taxis in Drumheller you are also low on options.
+For taxis in Drumheller, you are also low on options.
 Classic Cabz is the only choice.

 Sights to See in Drumheller

 A hoodoo is a tall and thin rock spire made of sandstone.
 Formed over millions of years, the Drumheller hoodoos mark the landscape surrounding the town and provide a remarkable backdrop for selfies!
-Standing 5 to 7 feet tall, smaller versions of hoodoos can be found throughout the Badlands but the biggest ones can be found in a protected site right within Drumheller (just outside of town, east on Highway 10).
-Keep in mind that hoodoos are extremely fragile so climbing in most places is prohibited.
+Standing 5 to 7 feet tall, smaller versions of hoodoos can be found throughout the Badlands, but the biggest ones can be found in a protected site right within Drumheller (just outside of town, east on Highway 10).
+Keep in mind that hoodoos are incredibly fragile so climbing in most places is prohibited.